mainul12/data_science_Python/README.md

-# Data Science glossary and skill showcasing
+# Data Science glossary and skill showcasing in Python